Fire (Ukiah Valley Fire Authority)

 How to Request Public Records

 In accordance with the California Public Records Act (“Act”), Govt.
 Code § 6250 et. seq., the City Ukiah provides access to public records, except those exempt from disclosure by law.
 Pursuant to the Act, the City has (10) days from receipt of the request to determine whether the request, in whole or in part, seeks copies of disclosable public records in the City’s possession and to notify the requestor of that determination.
 In unusual circumstances, the 10-day time limit may be extended by up to 14 days by written notice to the requestor, setting forth the reason for the time extension as required by the Act.
 If the City determines there are disclosable public records, the records will be made available as promptly as is reasonably practical.
 Request for copies of identifiable public record must be accompanied by payment of fees to cover the direct costs of duplication before copies are released.
-The City’s standard copying cost is $0.10 per page.
-Alternatively, records may be emailed to the requestor in a .PDF format (file size permitting) or at no cost on a flashdrive (you provide flashdrive).
+The City’s reproduction fees are per resolution 2017-33 (link below for reference), and are applicable to documents over 150 pages in a single request or in multiple requests from the same requestor in any consecutive three (3) month period, and/or taking over ½ hour to reproduce.
 Under Govt.
 Code § 6253(e) local agencies are under no obligation to create records that do not already exist at the time of the request.

 Requests for easily identifiable public records may be made in person in the City Clerk’s office upon which copies will be made available, in a reasonable amount of time, for a nominal fee; however, more complex requests should be submitted in writing.
 Please complete the below Public Records Request Form and return via email (klawler[at]cityofukiah[dot]com) or print the form and return via U.S. mail or walk-in to the City Clerk’s Department at City Hall.